Celicath/GathererMod/README.md

 ## Special Thanks To
 - Devs of Slay The Spire, BaseMod and ModTheSpire
-- #unsupported-modding in Slay the Spire discord is fun.
+- #modding-technical in Slay the Spire discord was fun.

 ## License
 - All code is in MIT license.
 - Arts are complicated.
-The character select screen art is drawn by MappyTheKat, so you need to ask him before using it(or, if you ask me, I'll forward to him).
-Some arts are from Slay the Spire base game or slightly altered of it, which feels strange for me to license.
-Similar for googled images.
-Arts made by me, usually with simple shapes, are free to use.
-If you're unsure about where art was from, feel free to contact me.
+The character select screen art is drawn by Rita-B, who also did the ZHS translation.
+Other arts are mixed of base game art, googled images, drawn by me (mostly with simple shapes), or modified version of Rita-B's prototype art.
+I don't mind if someone uses art drawn by me, but I can't say anything to other types of art.

 ## Contacts
 - Celicath@gmail.com